BenjaminWatts/ccgt-profiles/Readme.md

 At time of initial publishing, it should be noted that 2024 is not (as yet) complete.

+# Data attribution
+Data is sourced from [Elexon](https://bmrs.elexon.co.uk/).
+Warning, access to Elexon APIs is sometimes restricted for users outside the UK.

 # Requirements
 The packages required are loosely definied (without versions) in `requirements.txt`.